bury862/ISTD_scientific_research_process/README.md

 # scientific_research_process
-It's a record of my learning in scientific research in 25 summer.
+It's a record of my research in ISTD in 25 summer.